selectors/selectors.js/README.md

 | **[selectors-html.js](https://raw.githubusercontent.com/selectors/selectors.js/master/dist/selectors-html.js)** | the commented and uncompressed version with htmlStrict |
 | **[selectors-html.min.js](https://raw.githubusercontent.com/selectors/selectors.js/master/dist/selectors-html,min.js)** | the uncommented and compressed version of selectors.html.js |

-The htmlStrict version offers extra validation methods on HTML5, SVG1.1 and MathML3 validation on Element and Attribute names.
-WAI-ARIA attributes names are also included in this.
+The htmlStrict version offers extra validation methods on HTML5, SVG1.1 and MathML3 Element and Attribute names.
+WAI-ARIA attribute names are also included in this.

 ##Build and Test
 This uses [Grunt](http://gruntjs.com) for minifying, concatenating and testing ([Jasmine](http://jasmine.github.io/)).
 These are configured through [Node.js](https://nodejs.org/en/), so you'll also need to install that, then run the following command to install the packages: